earkevin11/On-Premise-AD-Implementation-on-Azure/README.md

 # How to ensure VMs use our VM (VM with AD DS installed) as a DNS Server?
-- To ensure that VMs to pick up the domain controller as the internal domain, IT admins must directory server becomes the DNS server for the VNet.
+- To ensure that VMs can pick up the domain controller as the internal domain, IT admins must make our on premise server to become the DNS server for the VNet.
 - Place the private IP of the first VM (On-Premise AD) created as the Custom DNS Server and add it as a custom DNS server.
-- Remember we installed a DNS service on our VM.
+- Remember we installed a DNS server service on our on premise AD server VM.

 - Take private IP of onpremAD VM (the domain controller) and use it as custom DNS server
 <p align="center">